 Counselors, psychologists, clinical social workers, and other behavioral health professionals need to take notes when they see clients.
 Mental health notes, such as assessments and progress notes, help counselors diagnose, treat and monitor clients.
 These notes keep behavioral health professionals from having to start from scratch every time they meet with a client.

-Mental health notes also save therapists from needing to rely on their memory for each session.
-Some counselors may see over 20 clients per week, so trying to remember each individual’s mood, thoughts and feelings without writing these details down is nearly impossible.
+Mental health notes also save clinicians from needing to rely on their memory for each session.
+Some behavioral health professionals may see over 20 clients per week, so trying to remember each individual's mood, thoughts and feelings without writing these details down is nearly impossible.
 This is especially true if some clients come into the office less often than others, leaving days or weeks between their visits.

 Mental health notes are also critical for insurance reimbursement.
 Insurance companies may need to see your progress notes to determine whether they will accept or deny a claim.
 Your notes can prove to insurers that your services are necessary and effective.

 If you're about to open a private practice or are new to the behavioral health field, it helps to know the various mental health notes you might use when treating clients.
 In this beginner's guide, we'll explore some common types of mental health notes, what they include and why clinicians use them.

 Table of Contents

 - What Are the Different Types of Mental Health Notes?